KonstantinSavin/KonstantinSavin/README.md

 </a>
 </div>

-I'm looking for my first job in IT!
+Now I'm going to start in IT!

 ### About me
 - 🌱 I’m currently learning **Go, PostgreSQL**